Shah Azizur Rahman

-Shah Azizur Rahman (শাহ আজিজুর রহমান; 23 November 1925 – 1 September 1989) was a Bangladeshi politician who served as the Prime Minister of Bangladesh.
-However, he was the subject of considerable controversy for his collaboration with the Pakistan Army against the struggle to Independence of Bangladesh.
+Shah Azizur Rahman (শাহ আজিজুর রহমান; 23 November 1925 – 1 September 1989) was a Bangladeshi politician who served as the prime minister of Bangladesh.
+However, he was the subject of considerable controversy for his collaboration with the Pakistan Army against the struggle for the independence of Bangladesh.

 Early life

-Shah Azizur Rahman was born in Kushtia, Bengal (now in Bangladesh) on 23 November 1925.
-He received his Bachelor of arts degree in English Language and Literature from Calcutta University and went on to study at Dhaka University.
-He held the position of general secretary in All Bengal Muslim Student League from 1945 to 1947.
-As a student political leader, Rahman participated in the Bengal Provincial Muslim League and the Pakistan movement.
-After the partition of India he served as joint secretary of East Pakistan Muslim League.
-He was opposed to the Bengali Language movement of 1952.
+Shah Azizur Rahman was born in Kushtia, Bengal (now in Bangladesh), on 23 November 1925.
+He received his Bachelor of Arts degree in English language and literature from Calcutta University and went on to study at Dhaka University.
+He held the position of general secretary in the All Bengal Muslim Student League from 1945 to 1947.
+As a student political leader, Azizur Rahman participated in the Bengal Provincial Muslim League and the Pakistan movement.
+After the partition of India, he served as joint secretary of the East Pakistan Muslim League.
+He opposed the Bengali language movement of 1952.
 He would remain active in Bengali and national politics in Pakistan, becoming a vocal opponent of Bengali leader Sheikh Mujibur Rahman and his Awami League, which advocated greater autonomy for East Pakistan.